himanshukumar660/Course-Feedback-System/README.md

 3. Each input is sanitized both at the client side and server side to provide required level of protection from XSS, Cross-site scripting etc.

 # APIS list

+The Following APIs can be called for registrations and login purposes.
+No Authentication is required to call these APIs.
+1. `POST /user/register`
+2. `POST /user/login`

+The Following APIs can only be called once the user is authenticated.
+The APIS are secured through a channel of middlewares which check for all the requirements that must be satisfied before one can access the resource of the API.
 1. `GET /`
 2. `GET /userInfo`
 3. `GET /outlet`